 Keeping up with the latest music can be a challenge due to the sheer amount of material out there, so how about being sent free singles and albums – and gig tickets, if you’re lucky – and being paid to share your opinion on them?
 Pretty sweet deal.
 And you can register to be a music scout and back any promising new bands you come across, all through website Slicethepie.

-Read our article making money listening to music.
+Read our article for more on making money listening to music.

 If you’re a sociable type and enjoy organising and having friends round, there are ways to use your social circles to make some extra cash, and all have fun at the same time.